 Instructional designers work with faculty to understand the essence and aims of the course in order to develop clear course learning objectives and to design assignments, discussions, and activities that support those objectives using engaging, student-centered, pedagogical practices and design principles proven effective for online learning.

 For assistance developing course learning objectives, you may wish to use a Course Development Worksheet.

 Keep in mind, steps 1-3 are only required for the first run of the course.
 After the course is built, it's all about the teaching.

 Congratulations!
 You've successfully designed and constructed your online course!
 Now comes the best part: working with your students.

 In the online environment, it is critical that students perceive the active participation of instructors.
 This "instructor presence" is key to encouraging student engagement with course materials, but regular interaction with students requires considerable time management on the part of the instructor.

 Think back to your experience in the FLO course (Facilitating Learning Online).
 How will you adjust your teaching practice to ensure that your students have a phenomenal learning experience?

 What does great online course facilitation look like?
-Your instructional designer will introduce to our basic measure of success using the Online Instructor Teaching Agreement.
-The intent of this agreement is to make clear your responsibilities to fulfill our promises of excellence for our students.
+Your instructional designer will introduce you to our guidelines for success outlined in our Online Instructor Teaching Agreement.
+The intent of this document is to make clear your responsibilities to ensure an excellent learning experience for our students.

-After the course concludes, we evaluate the success of each course through student course evaluations, faculty surveys, and through post-course meetings with each online instructor.
-We ask ourselves what went well, what could be improved, and new ideas for the next run of the course.
+After the course concludes, we evaluate the success of each course through student course evaluations, faculty surveys, and individual meetings with each online instructor.
+We ask ourselves what went well, what could be improved, and about new ideas for the next run of the course.
 Based on this input and data, the instructional design team continues to work closely with faculty to make adjustments to the course.
-We are committed to ensuring our courses stay relevant, and provide the highest quality learning experience for all of our students.
+We are committed to ensuring our courses stay relevant, and to providing the highest quality learning experience for all of our students.